 ‘Apparatus for medical research: exemption from Customs Duty claimed’.

-The authorisation number from your letter of authorisation should be entered in box 44/2.
+- enter the authorisation number from your letter of authorisation in box 44/2.

 If you need further information, contact Authorisations and Reliefs Unit.